South Tapanuli Regency

 South Tapanuli (Tapanuli Selatan in Indonesian Language, abbreviated Tapsel) is a regency in North Sumatra, Indonesia.
 Its seat is the town of Sipirok.
 This regency was originally very large and contained hundreds of towns and villages, including the city of Padang Sidempuan.
 The areas that have separated from South Tapanuli Regency are the new regencies of Mandailing Natal (created on 23 November 1998), Padang Lawas Utara, and Padang Lawas (both created on 17 July 2007), all lying to the south-east of the residual South Tapanuli Regency, plus the city (kota) of Padang Sidempuan (created on 21 June 2001).
 After the division, the regency seat moved from Padang Sidempuan to Sipirok.

-The regency covers an area of 4,355.35 square kilometres and had a population of 264,108 at the 2010 census and 300,911 at the 2020 Census; the official estimate as at mid-2024 was 316,486 (comprising 159,420 males and 157,066 females).
+The regency covers an area of 4,355.35 square kilometres and had a population of 264,108 at the 2010 census and 300,911 at the 2020 Census; the official estimate as of mid 2025 was 328,964 (comprising 165,512 males and 163,452 females).
 These figures exclude the city of Padang Sidempuan, which is virtually surrounded by South Tananuli territory but is independently administered.

 There are several attractions in the regency, including Lake Marsabut and Lake Siais.
 The language used by the people is the Angkola Batak language.
 The majority religion of the population is Islam.
 An airport is located at Aek Godang in Hulu Sihapas District, North Padang Lawas Regency.

 Administration

 At the 2010 Census, the regency was divided into twelve districts (kecamatan).
 Subsequently, three additional districts (Tano Tombangan Angkola, Angkola Muara Tais, and Angkola Sangkunur) have been created by the division of existing districts.
-The districts are tabulated below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates as of mid-2024.
+The districts are tabulated below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates as of mid 2025.
 The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 211 rural desa and 37 urban kelurahan), and its postcode.